d2macster/Udacity/Self-Driving-Car/P5-CarND-Vehicle-Detection/writeup.md

 <img src="examples/heat_986.png" width="192">

 We observe some phantom detections, in addition to true detection of those two cars.
 To mitigate the problem, i incorporate historic lookup: 6 frames back.
 For each individual heat map i filter out values which are bellow a threshould, and then i clip the remaining values.
 This operation (clipping) prevents from having one outlier which will propagate its influence to all 6 frames in the history.
+The logick is located in `Processor/main.py` lines 111-119.

 ### Here is the processed cumulative heat map

 <img src="examples/cumulative_heat.png" width="300">

 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.
+The logick is located in `Processor/main.py` lines 121-123

 ### Here the resulting bounding boxes are drawn onto the last frame in the series: